jinlmsft/mmdetection_ext_sample/README.md

 ```
 to keep the main container thread sleep, so we can install another ipython kernel.

-b.
-Install conda if necessary, or Add exist conda path to $PATH, editing '~/.bashrc' is not working in container for some reason.
+### Install conda if necessary, or Add exist conda path to $PATH, editing '~/.bashrc' is not working in container for some reason.
 ```shell
 $ export PATH=$PATH:~/anaconda3/bin